trifork/poolboy_odbc/README.markdown

 License:
 --------

-poolboy_odbc is availabe under the LGPL version 3.0.
+poolboy_odbc is licensed under the MIT license from version 0.2.1 on, any version before that was licensed under the LGPL 3.0.